thefuture2092/didia.me/content/posts/2021-04-27-how-to-keep-learning-at-work-even-when-you-dont-have-enough-time.md

 description: >-
   As professionals, we are expected to keep learning and adapt to the ever-changing needs of our environment and organizations.
-But with our work day already spent in full on our regular duties, how can we find the time, energy and focus required to learn new things while still maintaining a semblance of work life balance ?
+But with our work day already spent entirely on our regular duties, how can we find the time, energy and focus required to learn new things while still maintaining a semblance of work life balance ?
 category: Personal development